-Food councils are community-based coalitions, often but not always organized by county, that help promote more resilient food systems.
+Food councils are community-based coalitions, consisting of multiple organizations and individuals, that help promote more resilient food systems.

 Councils build connections across stakeholders and collaborate to improve health, food access, natural resource protection, economic development, and production agriculture for all its community’s citizens.
 Using this cross-sector approach, food councils solve broad food system issues and give communities more control over the food they consume.